When should you take Social Security?

 Social Security and your retirement

 With all this in mind, it's important to remember that Social Security was never intended to cover everything.
-It provides about 40% of pre-retirement income for an average earner who claims their benefit at full retirement age, according to the Social Security Administration.
 That's why it's so important to work with your Edward Jones financial advisor to position your investments to help provide for your income needs throughout retirement.

 Before making any decisions, be sure to check with the Social Security Administration and consult with your qualified tax advisor.